 There are three kinds of turbinates.
 Superior turbinates are located in the upper portion of the nose between the nose and eyes.
 Middle turbinates are found in the middle portion of the nose while inferior turbinates lay just above the nostrils.

 During the pre-operative consultation, the surgeon will assess the patient’s condition and determine if they are a candidate for enlarged turbinates surgery.

-Prior to the surgery, the patient will be required to sign consent forms stating that they have understood the risks and are ready for the surgery.
-Khan Plastic Surgery, led by board certified female plastic surgeon Dr. Farah Naz Khan, provides breast reduction to patients in Dallas, Texas and surrounding locations.
+Khan Plastic Surgery, led by board certified female plastic surgeon Dr. Farah Naz Khan, provides rhinoplasty to patients in Dallas, Texas, and surrounding communities.

 Turbinate rhinoplasty helps address turbinates that have become swollen due to allergies or irritants.
 Sometimes, a turbinate may become constricted because a deviated septum pushes it to one side.